 - 1 tablespoon cornstarch

 - In a saucepan over medium heat, add strawberries, sugar, lemon juice, and cornstarch.
-Stir to combine. *If your strawberries are not very juicy, you may need to add 1-2 tablespoons of water as needed.
+Stir to combine.
+If your strawberries are not very juicy, add 1-2 tablespoons of water, or more, as needed.

 - Bring to a boil.
-Reduce heat to medium-low and cook for 6-8 minutes, or until mixture has thickened.
+Reduce heat to medium-low and cook until mixture has thickened and looks glossy (this could take up to 6-8 minutes).
 Remove from heat and allow to cool.

 - This recipe is less about time and more about the thickness of your sauce, so watch it carefully and remove from heat when your sauce has thickened.

 - Use your strawberry topping to top cheesecake, mini cheesecakes, pancakes, pound cake, as a cupcake filling, or as an ice cream topping.